TheNeverChosen/remote-lab-back/README.md

 #### Delete Many

-Delete many PLC versions.
+Deletes many PLC versions.
 A filter can be provided to narrow the results (applies to all items, if not provided).
 The Boolean value `delDependents` can be provided to force the deletion of dependent PLCs.

 - Route: `/plc/version/many`
 - Method: `DELETE`